Home Blog How to Verify Identity for GDPR Compliant Identity Verification Data Requests

 Reasonable verification depends on context.
 What’s appropriate for a low-risk request might be woefully inadequate for high-risk personal data.

-The ICO considers several factors when evaluating whether verification measures are reasonable:
+The ICO considers several factors when evaluating whether verification measures are reasonable and proportionate:

 If someone contacts you through their registered account on your system, you’ve already got built-in verification.
 They authenticated themselves when they logged in.
 Requesting additional proof of identity would be excessive in most cases.